hasip-timurtas/rust-book/README.md

 ### What's Different

 - **Concise and Technical**: Removed beginner-style explanations and verbose introductions
-- **Assumes Prior Knowledge**: Written for developers with of experience in software engineering
+- **Assumes Prior Knowledge**: Written for developers with years of experience in software engineering
 - **Focused Comparisons**: Only compares with TypeScript/Node.js when the concepts differ significantly
 - **Practical and Minimal**: ~60% reduction in content while preserving all essential Rust-specific information
+- **Interactive Code Examples**: All code listings are editable and executable for hands-on learning
 - **Clean and Efficient**: Perfect for senior developers onboarding into Rust

 ### Target Audience